mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="For Thou hast made and Thou rulest all things, And nothing is too hard for Thee ..." verse="Enoch 84:3"
+text="For Thou hast made and Thou rulest all things, And **nothing is too hard for Thee** ..." verse="Enoch 84:3"
 %}

 <div>
 {% include verse.html
 text="Ah Lord YHWH!
-Behold, you have made the heavens and the earth by your great power and by your outstretched arm.
-There is nothing too hard for you." verse="Jeremiah 32:17"
+Behold, you have made the heavens and the earth by your great power and by your outstretched arm. **There is nothing too hard for you.**" verse="Jeremiah 32:17"
 %}

 {% include verse.html
-text="Behold, I am YHWH, the God of all flesh.
-Is there anything too hard for me?" verse="Jeremiah 32:27"
+text="Behold, I am YHWH, the God of all flesh. **Is there anything too hard for me?**" verse="Jeremiah 32:27"
 %}
 </div>